Contribute to Publications

 - Think education, not promotion.
 Do not spotlight specific products or companies; rather, write about challenges and solutions with technology or administrative procedures (we love case studies).

 - Keep your audience in mind.
-This is an audience of your peers; please consider their knowledge as you write.
+This is an audience of legal technology peers; please consider their knowledge as you write.

 - Stick to the assigned word count.